cogentcore/core/text/textcore/README.md

 * dialog shadows are accumulating: BlitBox nil image is not filling most likely.

-* we need to fix line width on our core.Canvas and cleanup junk in htmlcanvas code.
+* cleanup junk in htmlcanvas code.

 * web: do xyz and video sources.

 * Text editor is not rendering a lot of stuff on Retina display: base.onsurface color is not updating -- need to figure out why.

-* High precision text rendering on web?
-Kai do benchmarks.

 * move shaper to renderwindow so popup menus etc don't need to make their own?
 SVG too!? is every icon getting a shaper?